Luis Buñuel

-Luis Buñuel Portolés ([ˈlwis βuˈɲwel poɾtoˈles]; 22 February 1900 – 29 July 1983) was a Spanish filmmaker who worked in France, Mexico, and Spain.
+Luis Buñuel Portolés ([ˈlwis βuˈɲwel poɾtoˈles]; 22 February 1900 – 29 July 1983) was a Spanish and Mexican filmmaker who worked in France, Mexico, and Spain.
 He has been widely considered by many film critics, historians, and directors to be one of the greatest and most influential filmmakers of all time.
+Buñuel's works are known for their avant-garde surrealism which was also infused with political commentary.